-The Company's mortgages and leases offer favorable terms, an understanding of the organic transition, and long-term land security.
-As a result, the Company has created a pipeline of potential opportunities with experienced operators, hold strong credit characteristics, have favorable opportunities to market production, and provide for stable, long-term relationships.
+The Company's mortgages and leases are structured with the intention of offering favorable terms, reflecting an understanding of the organic transition, and long-term land security.
+As a result, the Company has created a pipeline of potential opportunities with experienced operators, who hold strong credit characteristics, have favorable opportunities to market production, and provide for stable, long-term relationships.

-The Company has deployed this capital in an efficient, cost-effective and profitable manner.
+The Company attempts to deploy its capital in an efficient, cost-effective and profitable manner.
 The Company does not acquire a farm without a farmer tenant lined up and a pre-arranged lease agreement that is financially viable for both the Company and the farmer.
 On mortgage financing, the Company takes a conservative approach to lending: reviewing both the cash flow of the operation and loan-to-value ratio of the underlying assets.
-The Company's mortgages are intended to enhance the overall business cash flow for the borrower, which frees up capital for each operator's future growth.
+The Company's mortgages are intended to enhance the overall business cash flow for the borrower, which should free up capital for each operator's future growth.